 Most shots will be from a standing position off of shooting sticks due to the tall grass and brush but there are times a kneeling shot will present itself.
 I suggest that you practice off of an adjustable tripod shooting stick especially, if you have never shot from shooting sticks before.
 We supply and carry a pair of sticks on the hunt so there is no reason to bring yours unless you plan on carrying them.

 Since 1994 we have guided over 1,700 successful Nilgai Hunters, many return to hunt year after year.
 Although we make no guarantees, other than to do our best to provide you with a memorable hunt, we have been 100% on Trophy Nilgai Bulls since 1994.
 We know how to hunt Nilgai and how to make your hunt a success so that you will want come back again.
 We are professional hunters and do this for a living because we love it.

 2 Day Nilgai Bull Hunts

 2 Day Nilgai Cow Hunts

-For those flying, you will need to arrive in Harlingen, Texas the day before your hunt at Valley International Airport (VIA) rent a car and drive 30 miles to La Quinta Inn in Ramondville, Texas.
-We will meet you at the Inn that evening.
+For those flying, you will need to arrive in Harlingen, Texas the day before your hunt at Valley International Airport (VIA) rent a car and drive 20 miles to Ramondville, Texas.
 Arrive early as possible.
 For those of you driving arrive early as possible the day before your hunt.
-We will meet you at the La Quinta Inn.
 If you decide to hunt with us in the upcoming season please look at our Trip Planner.
 It will go over everything in detail and what is expected from both of us.
 If you have any questions or want to talk hunting, please feel free to give me a call anytime.